Spondylolysis Treatment Options: Healing the Spine with an Injection Rather than Surgery

 What Is Spondylolysis?

-Spondylolysis is the Latin term for, literally, "cracked spine."
+Spondylolysis is the Latin term for, literally, “cracked spine.”
 Some kids are born with weak areas in their spine with the most common place being the pars interaticularis.
-Understanding a little more medical Latin (arrrghhh), this literally means the "part between the joints."
+Understanding a little more medical Latin (arrrghhh), this literally means the “part between the joints.”
 This is the piece of bone that lives between the low-back facet joints.
-It's also called the "pars" by many doctors.
-For some kids, the area is never connected by bone, and for others, it's a bony weak spot waiting to break.
+It’s also called the “pars” by many doctors.
+For some kids, the area is never connected by bone, and for others, it’s a bony weak spot waiting to break.
 These injuries are common in gymnasts, wrestlers, and other athletes who place tremendous stress on their spines.
-When they occur, they cause back pain that's usually worse with bending back.
+It’s even common to see among athletes who play sports that feature less contact, like tennis, volleyball, baseball, and diving.
+When they occur, they cause back pain that’s usually worse with bending back.
 When physical therapy fails, many of these kids end up with fusion surgeries or other procedures that use plates or screws to hold the area together.
 Obviously, any back surgery will destroy important stabilizer muscles, so many of these kids who end up with surgery have complications at a later date.

 What if We Could Eliminate the Surgery and Prompt Healing with Just a Precise Injection?